 Abstract: The purpose of this study was to assess the impact of strengthening participants’ relational abilities on measures of comprehension.
 We evaluated the effects of two phases of multiple exemplar training on reading comprehension: hierarchical relational training, and hierarchical framing under the contextual cues of “same” and “different.”
 Five participants with poor reading comprehension, but strong reading abilities, were trained in four components of hierarchical relational training.
 This phase was designed to increase the frequency and flexibility with which participants related properties to stimuli, and to assess if training in hierarchical relations improved participants’ ability to derive hierarchical relations between stimuli.
 The next phase of training required participants to discriminate relevant relations under contextual cues of “same” and “different.”
 The effects of training were examined on measures of reading comprehension and written expression.
 All but one participant showed improvements on one or more academic measures, indicating a functional relationship between the language skills acquired and comprehension and written expression.
 These data have important implications for guiding research endeavors in behavior analysis and for informing practices in education.
-Limitations and directions for future research are discussed.
+This article goes on to discuss the limitations and directions for future research.
 Full article available here.

 Gist, C. and Bulla, A.J.
+(2020).
 A Systematic Review of Frequency Building and Precision Teaching with School-Aged Children.
-Journal of Behavior Education (2020).
+Journal of Behavior Education.

 Abstract: This paper presents a systematic review of the literature that assesses the effectiveness of frequency building and precision teaching with school-aged children.
 The authors evaluated studies in accordance with the What Works Clearinghouse standards and the council for exceptional children standards for evidence-based practices in special education.
 A total of 11 studies examining the effectiveness of frequency building and precision teaching for 170 participants were included in this review.
 Additionally, effect sizes were calculated for eligible studies.
 Small to large effects were found for all included variables.
 Overall, results indicated that the combination of frequency building and precision teaching is an effective method for increasing a variety of academic skills with school-aged children.
-Limitations, recommendations for future research, and implications for practitioners are discussed.
+This paper discusses limitations, recommendations for future research, and implications for practitioners.
 Full article available here.